SeryozhaIsrayelyan/NodeJs-CPP-RabbitMQ-working/README.md

 ## Problems

 RabbitMQ did not want to work on my own computer (constantly giving an error that another application is running on the same port 25672.
 The problem is that this application is it.
 Even when killing this process and starting a new one, it still gives this error.
 In the end, nothing works).
 On the office computer (on which I can't do this project often for some logical reasons) everything works great.

+I was unable to build rabbitmq-c client in windows.
+There's no file export.h in this project.